ASFHyP3/hyp3-docs/docs/guides/insar_product_guide_template.md

 ***Always doubt your interferogram first!*** View the interferogram critically, and consider if fringe patterns could potentially be driven by atmospheric effects.
 In general, it is best to avoid drawing conclusions from the outcome of a single interferogram.

+Tropospheric phase may be less impactful when considering small-scale deformation.
+As such, ASF's [Sentinel-1 Burst InSAR products](burst_insar_product_guide.md "Sentinel-1 Burst InSAR Product Guide" ){target=_blank} may not be as sensitive to atmospheric delay as InSAR products generated using the entire Sentinel-1 IW SLC as input, but atmospheric delay should always be considered as a possible source of error.

 #### Turbulent Delay
 These delays are generally caused by differences in water vapor distribution from one image to the next.
 They often manifest as wobbly or sausage-shaped fringes, and can potentially mask the signal of a small earthquake.